v4hn/the_witness_solver/README.md

 - yellow triangles on a block
 - colored dots on blocks
 - tetromino-like shapes on blocks
+- multiple starts / exits to choose from

 ### Work in Progress